4 Opportunities to Shore Up the World's Coastal Ecosystems and Communities

 In addition to underpinning the global ocean economy and offering important social and cultural value, intact coastal ecosystems provide resources like food, energy, minerals and pharmaceuticals while contributing ecosystem services like flood protection and carbon storage.
 Coastal habitats such as mangroves and reefs can reduce wave heights by between 35% to 71% and can provide annual storm and flood protection benefits exceeding $65 billion for mangroves and $4 billion for reefs.

-Protecting these areas should be the first line of defence and involves strengthening regulations supporting community-based management models.
+Protecting these areas should be the first line of defense and involves strengthening regulations supporting community-based management models.
 In addition to preserving and restoring habitats, adapting and mitigating threats to critical coastal habitats can improve the resilience of ecosystems and communities that rely on them.
 Measures governments should take to enhance coastal resilience include:

-Strengthening regulations and increasing area-based conservation.
+- Strengthening regulations and increasing area-based conservation.

 2. Enhance Community Resilience, Equity and Access

-Local coastal communities, as well as indigenous peoples and artisanal fishers, often rely on coastal resources to support their livelihoods.
+Local coastal communities, as well as Indigenous Peoples and artisanal fishers, often rely on coastal resources to support their livelihoods.
 As a result, they could face the greatest impacts from climate change and disasters.
 This interlinked relationship means that local communities are often environmental stewards, using their traditional and local knowledge to increase their resilience and help them manage crises.
 To successfully implement long-term ocean and coastal management plans, it is critical governments involve these communities in decision-making processes by:

-Recognizing coastal communities’ resource users and stewards, and include the benefits they derive in the valuing and accounting of the ocean economy.
+- Recognizing coastal communities’ resource users and stewards, and include the benefits they derive in the valuing and accounting of the ocean economy.

-Prioritizing poverty reduction and social protection programs while promoting gender equality to build community resilience.
+- Prioritizing poverty reduction and social protection programs while promoting gender equality to build community resilience.

 3. Mitigate Impacts of Terrestrial and Extractive Activities on Coastal Ecosystems

 Diverting water before it gets to coastal areas can compromise the quantity and quality of surface water and groundwater.
 This alters the natural supply of sediment to the coast, leading to shoreline erosion and coastal vegetation loss.
-Asia’s six largest delta systems — Ganges Meghna-Brahmaputra, Indus, Irrawaddy, Mekong, Pearl and Yangtze — are all at risk from changes in flow, including from upstream dams, impoundments and the over-extraction of sand from rivers and coastal areas for concrete, glass and electronic manufacture.
+Asia’s six largest delta systems — Ganges Meghna-Brahmaputra, Indus, Irrawaddy, Mekong, Pearl and Yangtze — are all at risk from changes in flow, including from upstream dams, impoundments and the over-extraction of sand from rivers and coastal areas for concrete, glass and electronic manufacturing.
 This is causing coastal areas to sink and shrink.
-To achieve coastal resilience, institutions should:

-Integrate ocean and coastal management into surrounding frameworks, such as urban, catchment and land-use planning.
+- Integrate ocean and coastal management into surrounding frameworks, such as urban, catchment and land-use planning.

-Introduce or enhance multi-sector dialogues to ensure overlapping agendas and initiatives collaborate.
+- Introduce or enhance multi-sector dialogues to ensure overlapping agendas and initiatives collaborate.

 4. Advance Sustainable, Climate-ready Blue Infrastructure

 Utilizing natural infrastructure and building with nature will be key to delivering coastal resilience.
 By shifting traditional infrastructure (known as “hard” or “grey” and made with concrete or steel) to blue infrastructure (made with natural/semi-natural approaches that mimic natural coastal areas), governments can increase resilience to changing climate conditions, support sustainable development of local communities and minimize the loss of ecosystem services.

-Restore and protect coastal ecosystems.
+- Restore and protect coastal ecosystems.
 Adapt and upgrade existing coastal infrastructure using nature-based approaches.

-Develop and scale cost-effective sustainable designs while building the skills and capacity of governments to design and maintain sustainable coastal infrastructure.
+- Develop and scale cost-effective sustainable designs while building the skills and capacity of governments to design and maintain sustainable coastal infrastructure.

 - Continue to shift institutional biases that favor traditional grey infrastructure while increasing financial instruments to encourage blue or hybrid infrastructure.

 While the complicated task of governance will differ from country to country, solutions must be backed by innovative science, research and integrated management through inclusive regional coordination and partnerships.
-The COVID-19 pandemic provides a unique opportunity to build back better and bluer by protecting coastal ecosystems and coastal communities from further harm while supporting and preserving the natural systems that sustain them.
+The COVID-19 pandemic provides a unique opportunity to build back bluer by protecting coastal ecosystems and coastal communities from further harm while supporting and preserving the natural systems that sustain them.